 InfiniDB can be configured to run in different operation modes.
 In "generic" mode, its query execution utilizes tuple-at-a-time processing model.
 In "distributed" mode (default), every job step of the execution plan has a input data list and output data list.
 Data list has defined iterator and next method.
 In the meanwhile, every job step maintains a input row group and output row group.

 InfiniDB uses MySQL syntax, which is a SQL interface.

 Since InfiniDB is an analytic database optimized for OLAP workloads, columnar storage model is a better choice.
 In this way, I/O activities for selective queries can be reduced as it only needs to fetch relevant columns.

-InfiniDB suppports two architectures, shared-disk or shared nothing.
-It can be configured by the administrator while setuping the system.
-In shared-nothing mode, some functions of InfiniDB are not accessible, including suspendDatabaseWrites and system. suspendDatabaseWrites is used as the first step to backup data.
-It needs to be explicitly called by the system administrator before backuping. system is used to execute a shell command.
+InfiniDB suppports two architectures: (1) shared-disk or (2) shared nothing.
+It can be configured by the administrator.
+In shared-nothing mode, some functions of InfiniDB are not accessible (e.g., the ability to execute shell commands on the system).